 How much does a BSN degree cost?

 There are a lot of factors involved when determining the cost of a BSN degree.
 Where the school is located, whether it is a private program or state school, and the choice of commuting or living on campus.
 Four-year BSN programs typically cost between $72,000 and $104,000 for tuition, plus additional costs for books, fees, housing, and meals.

 If a nurse is already working in the profession, they should check with their employer for possible benefits they offer for going back to school.
 Some offer tuition reimbursement or other financial assistance.
 There also are organizations that provide scholarships ranging from $2,000 to $7,500 or more.
 Grants for students who demonstrate financial need are available from the federal government.
 Eligibility is determined by completing the Free Application for Federal Student Aid (FAFSA) form.
 Student loans and repayment plans are other options for those who qualify.

 What are the career and salary outlooks for nurses who have a BSN?

-RNs with BSN degrees are in high demand, according to the U.S. Bureau of Labor Statistics (BLS).
-Job growth for RNs is expected to increase by 7% between now and 2029.
+RNs with BSN degrees are in high demand, according to the U.S. Bureau of Labor Statistics.
+Job growth for RNs is expected to increase by 9% between 2020 and 2030.
 That is faster than the average for all other careers for the same period.
 Nurses with BSNs earn impressive annual salaries.
 The best states for nurses with BSNs include:

 - Washington – $93,772